lowrycode/swaplett-project/README.md

 At the end of the game, the `fetchDefinitionsArr` function is called to fetch the definitions (and links to audio pronunciation clips) from the (<a href="https://dictionaryapi.dev/" target="_blank" rel="noopener">**Free Dictionary API**</a>) for each of the words used in the game.
 During the early stages of development, each request was made sequentially using `async/await`.
 This led to a noticeable bottleneck since the code was waiting for the API to respond before sending the next request.

-This issue was resolved by using the `Promise.all` method, which sends the requests in parallel and returns a single promise that resolves when all of the individual promises have resolved successfully.
+The issue was resolved by using the `Promise.all` method, which sends the requests in parallel and returns a single promise that resolves when all of the individual promises have resolved successfully.

 ```js
 async function fetchDefinitionsArr(wordsArr) {